 Outcomes

-Workflow automation saw a 30% adoption rate in the first month, highlighting user interest.
+Automations saw a significant uptake and adoption rate.
 To reach a wider audience, we identified the need for further customer education in the domain.

 Trigger/Problem